evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

    Implement a feature in `mysimbdp-streamingestmanager` to receive information informed by `mysimbdp-streamingestmonitor`.
 (1 point)

+I implemented this s.t. `clientstreamingestapp` will periodically send the tracked metrics to the "metrics" topic in `mysimbdp-messagingsystem`. `mysimbdp-streamingestmonitor` is a Kafka consumer that checks the metrics; if the `average_ingestion_time` is too high, it will warn the `mysimbdp-streamingestmanager` by POSTing to its "/alerts" endpoint.

 ## Part 3 - Integration and Extension (weighted factor for grades = 1)